elpekenin/access_kb/README.md

 Firmware
 ========
-I made code in both [QMK](https://github.com/qmk/qmk_firmware)(C) and [KMK](https://github.com/KMKfw/kmk_firmware)(MicroPython).

-The KMK firmware is run on top of [MicroPython](https://micropython.org/) instead of the usual [CircuitPython](https://circuitpython.org/)(Adafruit's fork).
-This was achieved by modifying [TinyUSB](https://docs.tinyusb.org/en/latest/)'s configuration for RP2040, so it can also use HID.
-These changes were based on [noobee's work](https://github.com/noobee/micropython/tree/usb-hid).
-New features:
-- Multiprocessing using `_thread`
-  - Main core: Matrix scanning & HID messaging
-  - Second core: Peripherals control (mostly WS2812's using PIO)
-- Inline assembly: Speeds up the matrix scanning routine
+Firmware made using [QMK](https://github.com/qmk/qmk_firmware)(C).

 Hardware
 ========
-The PCB was designed from scratch with KiCAD based on `Sleepdealr`'s [RP2040 design guide](https://github.com/Sleepdealr/RP2040-designguide) and uses some symbol/footprint libraries such as:
+The PCB was designed with KiCAD, based on `Raspberry Pi Pico`'s development board, and using some symbol/footprint libraries:
 - [marbastlib](https://github.com/ebastler/marbastlib) -- Keyboard parts

 Features:
 - Split
 - Ortholinear
-- Encoder+OLED to change configuration
-- The PCB has a 8-pin header with VCC, GND, 2 analog-capable and 4 regular GPIO's so you can add custom modules of hardware
 - Unused GPIO's are broken out so they be used too
 - Shift registers to reduce the amount of pins needed to scan the matrix
 - e-Ink display to show the current configuration